How to Change Car Oil: Step-by-Step DIY Guide

 Common Mistakes to Avoid

-- Over-tightening the drain plug: This strips the oil pan threads, leading to a leak that requires pan replacement or a helicoil repair.
+- Over-tightening the drain plug: This strips the oil pan threads, leading to a leak that requires pan replacement or a helicoil repair; if the drain plug does not thread in smoothly, stop and check the plug threads before tightening.

 - Using the wrong oil viscosity: Always match the manufacturer's specification in your owner's manual.